-Alteration of volcanic ash and volcanic sand within the middle range of the sedimentary section (lithologic Units III, IV, and V) probably controls the changes in silica, potassium, and magnesium concentrations (Fig. F31), which almost certainly are in equilibrium with montmorillonite (a common smectite group clay mineral) below 250 m CSF.
-Increases in dissolved calcium because of the onset of ash alteration in Unit II are probably overprinted by deep-seated reactions in oceanic basalt, including the alteration of plagioclase.
-The calcium profile is almost linear (Fig. F31), which indicates that the distribution of this major element is mainly controlled by a diffusion gradient between seawater values at the top and basement fluid at the bottom.
+Temperature-dependent alteration of volcanic ash and volcaniclastic fragments within the middle range of the sedimentary section (lithologic Units III, IV, and V) probably controls the changes in silica, potassium, and magnesium concentrations (Fig. F31), which almost certainly are in equilibrium with montmorillonite (a common smectite group clay mineral) below 250 m CSF.
+Increases in dissolved calcium in Unit II are probably overprinted at greater depths by deep-seated reactions in the basal sediments (pelagic claystone).
 Dissolved calcium concentrations are even higher than observed at Site C0011 and help explain the precipitation of CaCO3 (observed as thin layers and nodules), even at very low alkalinity (<2 mM).
 Depletion of dissolved sodium is probably also due to formation of zeolites (clinoptilolite, heulandite, and analcime) from alteration of dispersed volcanic glass and plagioclase in the basalt.

-In addition, however, the profiles of all major cations and sulfate show an intriguing reversal toward more seawater-like values within the lower half of lithologic Unit V (Fig. F31).
-We tentatively attribute this shift to fluids moving into and through the turbidites of lithologic Unit V. The hydrology responsible for this flow, including potential recharge and discharge zones within upper igneous basement, remains unidentified.
+In addition, the profiles of all major cations and sulfate show an intriguing reversal toward more seawaterlike values within the lower half of lithologic Unit V (Fig. F31).
+We tentatively attribute this shift to the presence of a seawater-like fluid migrating through the upper basaltic crust and diffusive exchange through the turbidites of lithologic Unit V. The hydrology responsible for this pattern, including potential recharge and discharge zones for fluids within upper igneous basement, remains unidentified.

-The shipboard results require refined shore-based analyses to interpret the geochemistry with greater confidence, but they point to the intriguing possibility of two distinct fluid regimes within the sedimentary strata seaward of the trench.
-One regime is characterized by flow toward the Shikoku Basin from subducting sediments (i.e., due to a combination of compaction and mineral dehydration reactions) together with migration through high-permeability horizons of middle and lower Shikoku Basin facies.
-The geochemical fingerprints for this regime are a combination of fluid freshening and the presence of heavier hydrocarbons at all sites drilled on the basement plain, including Sites C0011, 1173, and 1177.
+We need temperature constraints and refined shorebased analyses to interpret the geochemistry with greater confidence, but shipboard results point to the intriguing possibility of two distinct fluid regimes that alter the chemical composition of the interstitial water of the sediments seaward of the trench.
+One regime is characterized by dehydration reactions together with possible migration through high-permeability horizons of middle and lower Shikoku Basin facies.
+The geochemical fingerprints for this regime are a combination of fluid freshening and the presence of heavier hydrocarbons.
 No such freshening is observed at Site C0012.
-Rather, the only hints of a lateral flow are small concentrations of dissolved methane and ethane, which indicate that a modest contribution of hydrocarbons did reach the top of the basement-high site.
-Unlike its flanks, the crest of Kashinosaki Knoll reveals a separate pore water regime driven by in situ hydration reactions, diffusion, and migration of a higher chlorinity more seawater-like fluid into the sediment pile from the underlying igneous basement.
+Rather, the only hints of a lateral flow are small concentrations of dissolved methane and ethane.
+Unlike its flanks, the crest of Kashinosaki Knoll reveals a separate interstitial water regime.
+Here, the composition of the fluids is driven by in situ hydration reactions and migration of a seawater-like fluid through the upper basaltic crust, which modifies the chemical composition of the overlying sediment section by diffusional exchange.
 Especially noteworthy is the observed increase in sulfate below 490 m CSF, which cannot be supplied by the methane bearing fluids that moved toward the knoll from the deeper landward side.
-Furthermore, the fact that we see an increase in hydrogen sulfide produced by AMO in the overlying sediments argues for sustained presence of sulfate below 490 m CSF, which must be supplied by active flow in lithologic Unit V.
+Furthermore, the fact that we see an increase in hydrogen sulfide produced by AMO in the overlying sediments argues for sustained presence of sulfate below 490 m CSF, which must be supplied by active flow in the highly permeable basalt below.